Model Railways: Goods & Brake Vans and Covered Railway Wagons Reading List and Gallery

 Now think back.
 What do you remember of the train itself?
 How old were the wagons?
 What type were they; general merchandise, meat, fruit, pallet vans?
 What about the container wagons?
 The containers themselves?
 Did you see large labels attached to the chalkboards (top right) or were they written on in large letters for the shunters to read from ground or goods depot platform level?
 Were the tarpaulins on the wagons old, worn, new, freshly stencilled?

-When you put your train together on your layout, imagine that you are at that level crossing near the front of the layout and near the end of the station platform.
+When you put your train together on your layout, imagine that you are at that level crossing near the front of the layout or near the end of the station platform.
 You see the train as that pedestrian would.
-You might want to know how trains were assembled at each stage on its way to the final destination.
+You might want to know how trains were assembled at each stage on the way to their final destination.

 While memory is fallible, this guide and reading list should help you note, remember, and look up details you may have forgotten or missed in the romantic passing of the roaring train.
 You can then translate those details to a beautiful, intricate, and accurate model.
 Best of luck!